Who's Gonna Fill Their Shoes (song)

 "Who's Gonna Fill Their Shoes" is a song written by Troy Seals and Max D. Barnes and recorded by American country music singer George Jones.
 It was released in June 1985 as the first single and title track from the album Who's Gonna Fill Their Shoes.
 The song peaked at number three on the Hot Country Singles chart.

 Background

 Jones sings of the irreplacibility of country music legends including Waylon Jennings, Willie Nelson, Johnny Cash, Merle Haggard, Conway Twitty, Roy Acuff, Elvis Presley, Jerry Lee Lewis, Carl Perkins, Charlie Rich, Hank Williams, Marty Robbins, and Lefty Frizzell.
-After remarking about these singers' impacts on country music, he wonders who will replace them when they're gone - hence, the title line - and thus become legends in their own right.
+After remarking about these singers' impacts on music, he wonders who will replace them when they're gone - hence, the title line - and thus become legends in their own right.
 In the 1994 video retrospective Golden Hits Jones recalled: